am529000/FamilyTree/README.md

 13. if 1 away parent, if 2 away grandparent, if 3 away greatgrandparent, each add 1 = great on top of grandparent
 14. next find seperate closest connection to each found person
 15. (line 13), find seperate connection between next closest connection

-A = generation in tree (ex.
-5, 4, 3, 2...)
-B = generation in tree (ex.
-5, 4, 3, 2...)

-parent of A (name)
-parent of B (name)

-List:
-Name(1a):
-Name(2ab):
-Name(2ab):
-Name(3abc):

-List:
-Elizabeth(1a)
-Marj(2aa)
-Rosanne(2ab)
-Ruthanne(2ac)
-Donnie(2ad)
-Patrica(2ae)
-Kim(3aaa)
-Monica(3aab)
-Martin(3aac)
-Gabe(3aad)
-John(3aae)
-Ben(3aaf)
-Jerome(3aag)
-John G(4aaaa)
-Jamie(4aaab)
-Julia(4aaac)
-Phil(4aaba)
-Alley(4aabb)
-Anna(4aabc)
-Steven(4aabd)

-(each nextgeneration goes +1, and takes their old letters (aaa) (each letter = a connection to the previous person above in the previous generation) (each number = their generation number)

-implement a way where it starts at the top ancestor (1st generation) implement a list of all people and their generation asks if they are a chosen one, if not then continue goes down to next generation starts with the first person in the generation line, asks if they are a chosen one, if not continue through that generation does through and asks everyone in that generation goes down to next generation and continues till both are found

-once both are found
-start to find connection
-for both chosen people, check for parent if chosens parent the same = sibling, if parents on same generation = uncle/aunt/parent if parents are on seperate generation

-same gen = sibling.
-1st cousins
-if parent of A and B = same parent = siblings if parent of A and B = same gen but not same parent = uncle/aunt =  and/or a parent of A/B same gen but not same parent = 1st cousins each gen is a letter (ex. a, b, c, d, e...) same letter = same gen an equation for each possible combination to make it equal to an amount that determines connection